KravchukOleksandr/airbus_ship_detection/README.md

 ## Model architecture

-It ois a Unet with 6 levels in encoder and decoder.
+It is a Unet with 6 levels in encoder and decoder.
 The loss function = dice_loss + α * binary_crossentropy